-Monarch butterflies are in trouble: Here’s how to help in your own yard | EarthSky.org
+EarthSky | Monarch butterflies listed as endangered: Here’s how to help

-The monarch butterfly population east of the Rockies has also taken a hit.
-80% fewer monarchs populate the eastern United States than were seen in the mid-1990s.

-The dire situation for monarchs has led conservationists to request protected status for the butterflies from the U.S. Fish and Wildlife Service (USFWS).
-But after a four-year assessment, the USFWS announced on December 15, 2020,that listing the monarch as endangered or threatened under the Endangered Species Act is warranted, but precluded by higher priority listing actions.

 Scientists say that loss of habitat, climate change and pesticide use appear to be the leading factors in the butterflies’ decline.
-How can you help monarchs?
+The western population of monarch butterflies is most at risk.
+They migrate from Mexico and California into the northern United States and Canada.
+The IUCN said that:

+Legal and illegal logging and deforestation to make space for agriculture and urban development has already destroyed substantial areas of the butterflies’ winter shelter in Mexico and California, while pesticides and herbicides used in intensive agriculture across the range kill butterflies and milkweed, the host plant that the larvae of the monarch butterfly feed on.

+Climate change has led to droughts and wildfires that limit the milkweed available to the monarchs; and severe weather has killed millions of butterflies as well.

 Build a pollinator garden: A simple, native flower garden with milkweed will attract butterflies to your yard and help them stay healthy.
 In addition to nectar from flowers, monarch butterflies need milkweed to survive, so if you notice the leaves on your milkweed have been chomped, it’s a great sign!
 There’s a step-by-step guide here.